Team Up Common Questions

 Teaching Notes for Instructors

 The biggest risk in this workshop is students getting stuck in git.
-Pre-create the shared repos, test permissions, and have a cheat sheet of commands ready.
+Test the fork → branch → PR path yourself in advance and have a cheat sheet of commands ready.
 If a student gets into a bad git state, quietly help them rather than debugging in front of the group.
 The focus should be on collaboration concepts, not git troubleshooting.